Distilling Step-by-Step! Outperforming Larger Language Models with Less Training Data and Smaller Model Sizes: Distilling step-by-step

 \section{Distilling step-by-step}

 We propose a new paradigm, \emph{\Method}, that leverages the ability of LLMs to reason about their predictions to train smaller models in a data-efficient way.
 Our overall framework is illustrated in Figure~\ref{fig:framework}.
 Our paradigm has two simple steps: First, given an LLM and an unlabeled dataset, we prompt the LLM to generate output labels along with \textit{rationales} to justify the labels.
 Rationales are natural language explanations that provide support for the model's predicted label (see Figure~\ref{fig:framework}).
-Rationales are an emergent behavioral property of today's self-supervised LLMs.
 Second, we leverage these rationales in addition to the task labels to train smaller downstream models.
-Intuitively, rationales provide richer, more detailed information about why an input is mapped to a specific output label.
+Intuitively, rationales provide richer, more detailed information about why an input is mapped to a specific output label, and often contain relevant task knowledge that may be hard to infer solely from the original inputs.